-The exact dates for these applications differ depending on the area you live in, but generally speaking, pre-emergents should be applied between March 1st and March 15th in the spring.
+The exact dates for these applications differ depending on the area you live in, but generally speaking, pre-emergents should be applied between the beginning and middle of March in the spring.

 Post-emergent products containing multiple broadleaf active ingredients like SpeedZone Broadleaf Herbicide for Turf are the best spring lawn treatments as they are more effective in controlling broadleaf weeds.
-If you start to notice grassy weeds such as crabgrass or goosegrass, post-emergents like Drive XLR8 will treat them.
+If you start to notice grassy weeds such as crabgrass or goosegrass, post-emergents like Drive XLR8 and Mesotrione 4 SC Select will treat them.

 Be sure to follow product labels appropriately during application.
 Lastly, if you notice weeds and you aren’t sure which type of weed it is, check out our Identifying Common Lawn Weeds blog.